team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/rose-apple_java-apple_jambu.md

 The flowers are white to yellowish-white, 2.5 cm (1 in) diameter, with four petals and numerous stamens.
 They form in panicles of between three and 30 near branch tips.
 The resulting fruit is a bell-shaped, edible berry, with colors ranging from white, pale green, or green to red, purple, or crimson, to deep purple or even black.

 In Sri Lanka, Jambu species grow well under tropical or near-tropical climates.
 Red jambu grows well in the lowland and midland as well as the upland.
 It is found in almost every province of Sri Lanka under cool climate conditions.
-Jambu is not found in very low temperature areas.
+Jambu is not found in very low-temperature areas.
 Improved varieties of jambu can be grown well in wet, intermediate, and dry zone areas.
 Sand jambu is more popular in wet zone areas.
-Pini Jambu grows successfully in humid zone upland areas with hot humid environment.
+Pini Jambu grows successfully in humid zone upland areas with hot humid environments.

 ## Planting requirements
-<update>**Planting season:** Best planted at the onset of the rainy seasons</update>
+**Planting season:** Best planted at the onset of the rainy seasons

 ### Planting conditions:
 | Propagation | Direct seeding, budding, grafting |